-SPED 341.INTEGRATED EARLY CHILDHOOD AND ELEMENTARY CURRICULUM AND INSTRUCTION FOR DIVERSE LEARNERS placed on IEP development, classroom management and integrating standards-based curriculum in early childhood and elementary classrooms.
+SPED 341.INTEGRATED EARLY CHILDHOOD AND ELEMENTARY CURRICULUM AND INSTRUCTION FOR DIVERSE LEARNERS

+The study of teaching methodologies utilized in the special education resource and self-contained classroom and as support in more inclusive environments for students with mild to moderate disabilities.
+Major emphasis will be placed on IEP development, classroom management and integrating standards-based curriculum in early childhood and elementary classrooms.
 Prerequisites: SPED 223.
 Formal admission to Teacher Education Program required.
 Co-requisite: SPED 329.
 Three semester hours.